trentnbauer/UPSNAP-AutoWOL/README.md

 2. Attempts to authenticate
 3. Sends WOL packets to all devices
 4. Script goes to sleep

-The script is required to sleep to ensure it automatically runs on boot
+The script is required to sleep to ensure it automatically runs on boot next time.